schoeberl/wildcat/doc/README.md

 ## Software Traps

  * Unaligned memory access can be trapped and handled in SW (Berkeley cores do/did this)
-   * Same can be done for floting point emulation
+   * Same can be done for floating point emulation

 ## Some Links